Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Hofstadter Butterfly Lattice Calculations

 Below, we verify the analytical results in the weak magnetic field and weak-sublattice potential regime.
 At the next step, we will derive our main result, i.e., the quantization of SCO in the intermediate magnetic field regime at weak-sublattice potentials.
 Finally, we will discuss the results of the de Haas-van Alphen regime.
+The lattice calculations have been bench-marked by investigating the dependence of cut-off on system size and sublattice potential in appendix \ref{benchmark}.